 Some cryptocurrencies have their own official wallets, while other products allow you to store multiple currencies within the same wallet.

-But be aware that different digital currencies have different address types, and you're usually only able to send coins between like wallet addresses – for example, you'll need to send bitcoin to a bitcoin wallet address and Ethereum to an Ethereum wallet address.
+Bear in mind that different digital currencies have different address types and you're usually only able to send coins between like wallet addresses.
+This means you'll need to send Bitcoin to a Bitcoin wallet address, Ethereum to an Ethereum wallet address and so on.

 How do cryptocurrency wallets work?